aixigo/PREvant/docs/Develop.md

 1. Start the backend as described in [Backend Development](#backend-development).

-  Make also sure t pass `--base-url http://localhost:9001` when starting the backend because some of the features work only if the “guessed” backend URL matches to the frontend development server URL.
+   Make also sure to pass `--base-url http://localhost:9001` when starting the backend because some of the features work only if the “guessed” backend URL matches to the frontend development server URL.
 For example, authentication works only if the redirect URI matches relative to the dev server URL.

 2. Navigate to the `/frontend` directory:

    ```bash